Comparison of normal ovary and polycystic ovary.

 Polycystic Ovary Syndrome & mental health

 Symptoms of PCOS can not only impact your physical health but also your mental health.
 It can be difficult to go through a painful and irregular menstrual cycle.
-Even more if its coupled with other symptoms – like acne, sleep apnea, and unexpected hair growth.
+Even more if its coupled with a set of symptoms – like acne, sleep apnea, and unexpected/unwanted hair growth.
 It’s not surprising that PCOS brings with it a psychological burden.

 If you struggle with PCOS, consider joining a peer support community that addresses both the mental and physical effects.
 Connect with others who understand your experience and ask your provider for recommendations.